AltarisV/FaB-History-Scraper/README.md

 Very useful features like
 - How much Elo did I steal from this one player in all of our matches
 - How does the tournament starting time affect my performance
-- Not parsing top8 rounds as swiss rounds
 - More silly graphs

 ## License